dingbat/nsrails/readme.md

 	class Post < NSRRemoteObject
 	  attr_accessor :author, :content, :created_at

-	  # Since Ruby only creates instance variables during runtime, properties
+	  # Since the above list of Ruby instance variables can't be accessed from
-	  # have to be explicitly defined by overriding 'remoteProperties'
+	  # Obj-C, they have to be explicitly defined by overriding 'remoteProperties'
 	  def remoteProperties
 	    super + ["author", "content", "created_at"]
 	  end